Plantain is for More than Just Stings and Bites

-For illness use the leaves fresh or dried as a tissane/tea.
+For illness use the leaves fresh or dried as a tisane/tea.

 It can treat gout, heal sore throats, help with coughs and chest congestion.
-It also heals ulcers and is a good treatment for diarrhea as it replenishes many of the minerals that are lost through the illness, while stopping the flow.
-The muciliage also acts as a laxative, so is more beneficial in the treatment of diarrhea than OTC preparations that can cause constipation.
+It also heals ulcers and is a good treatment for diarrhea as it replenishes many of the minerals that are lost through the illness while stopping the flow.
+The mucilage also acts as a laxative, so is more beneficial in the treatment of diarrhea than OTC preparations that can cause constipation.

 As an ointment or salve

 For wounds or skin infections apply plantain ointment.
 It increases skin rejuvenation, is antibacterial and anti-inflammatory.
 Plantain is just what you need to heal minor scrapes, bites, and cuts.
 You can add calendula oil and St. Johns Wort oil, along with lavender and tea tree e.o. to increase the healing effect.

 To make an ointment begin by gathering fresh plantain leaves in July or August.
 Wash the leaves, dry thoroughly, and cut into fine pieces.
 Put into a mason jar and fill the jar with olive oil.
 Cap the jar.
 Allow it to sit in a warm dry place for two to three weeks.
 Shake the jar once a day.
 The oil in the jar will turn dark green.
 Strain out the leaves.
 Use the oil in the jar to make a healing ointment.

 If you can’t wait for the plantain to be ready to harvest in your area, you can get plantain and other organic herbs from Mountain Rose Herbs.
 Mountain Rose is my source for quality organic herbs, spices, and teas.